psbanka/jsclass-winter-2017/warmups/basics.md

 ## 4. strinTimes

 Given a string and a non-negative int n, return a larger string that is n copies of the original string.

 ```
-string_times('Hi', 2) → 'HiHi'
+stringTimes('Hi', 2) → 'HiHi'
-string_times('Hi', 3) → 'HiHiHi'
+stringTimes('Hi', 3) → 'HiHiHi'
-string_times('Hi', 1) → 'Hi'
+stringTimes('Hi', 1) → 'Hi'
 ```

 ## 5. stringBits

 Given a string, return a new string made of every other char starting with the first, so "Hello" yields "Hlo".

 ```
-string_bits('Hello') → 'Hlo'
+stringBits('Hello') → 'Hlo'
-string_bits('Hi') → 'H'
+stringBits('Hi') → 'H'
-string_bits('Heeololeo') → 'Hello'
+stringBits('Heeololeo') → 'Hello'
 ```

 ## 6. stringSplosion